 - Zeitgeist-datahub Another search/history tool in GNOME and Cinnamon.
 Can be useful, if used (similar to the search features in Google Now and Apple's Spotlight, including searching recent files, recent apps, web history etc).
-But if you don't use it, it is a waste of memory. - Depending on your desktop choices, there may be duplicates in the session, eg: screensavers for Gnome, and for Mate.
+But if you don't use it, it is a waste of memory. - Skype this service adds a quick-start icon for skype, but you can disable it and start skype from the menu, to save some memory and startup time tracker

+• Depending on your desktop choices, there may be duplicates in the session, eg: screensavers for Gnome, and for Mate.
 Disable whatever you don't use to speed things up a bit.